 table and explanation of the Common European Framework of Reference (CEFR) for language skills that you can view.

 English Language Assessment.

-Also please note, that when assessing qualifications for an English Language Assessment the degrees must have been fully taught in English, with the sole exception
+When assessing qualifications for an English Language Assessment, the degrees must have been fully taught in English, (the only exception being foreign language modules).